-FSSAI Penalty Structure: an Overview
+FSSAI Penalty Structure

 Food Security and Standards Act, 2006 lead to the establishment of Food Safety and Standards Authority of India (referred to FSSAI thereafter).
 The Act consolidates laws regarding manufacture, storage, distribution, sale and import of food articles to ensure its safe availability to all the customers.
 Here Food Safety is referred in terms of assurance of food acceptable for human consumption.
 The enforcement of food safety laws in India is the responsibility of the Food Authority and the State Food Safety Authority.
 A person shall commence any food business only after the possession of FSSAI licenses.
 In case the food business operator fails to comply with the regulations under FSSA, an improvement notice will be issued to him.
 Further, failure to comply with the improvement notice, the license may be suspended.